I would like to see the following stipulation added to my future prenup:

 Wait, I’ve sidetracked a little bit.
 This post isn’t about my depression or my shitty self-worth, it’s about how many people I see who are sacrificing too much of themselves because they want so, so badly to have the Hallmark Christmas ending.

 I bet you’re expecting me to say there’s no such thing as the Happily Ever After™️ – you’re dead wrong.
 Above all else, I am an eternal optimist.
 Of course I believe in the ultimate Disney conclusion to all things romance – hell, I still believe in Santa!
 But I don’t believe in being with someone until you’re comfortable being with yourself.
 I don’t believe in expecting someone else to make you a better person.
 I don’t believe in expecting someone else to make you happy.
 I don’t even believe in expecting someone else to make you a fucking sandwich.
-Those are things you can or should learn how to do for yourself.
+Those are things you can and should learn how to do for yourself.
 You deserve to live a great life and be happy and eat sandwiches even when you’re single.
 And just think how much MORE awesome things could be if you find someone who inspires you to want to become an even better person or find greater happiness?
 If your cup is full and their cup is full you can overflow with awesomenes when you add to each other.
 If one of you always needs to be completed by the other, you’ll never both be full at the same time.

 Okay, this analogy got away from me.
 Ultimately I’m just trying to say, if you believe in yourself, love yourself, and make yourself happy you can be just as happy or happier as your mated friends, relatives and even the complete strangers who give you That Look when you say you’re single.
 Plus, you’re going to be one hell of a catch if you happen to find your lobster.
 And if they’re as self aware as you are and know themselves as well as you’ve learned yourself, your ever after is in the bag, baby.